International Moving Services in Dallas & Fort Lauderdale

 You may not need to move your accounts to a new bank; many banks have branches worldwide and some partner with banks in other countries.
 You can also ask your current bank for recommendations of financial institutions in your destination country if your bank does not do bU.S.iness in that part of the world.

-If you keep the same credit cards at your new destination, keep in mind that you will have to pay for the difference in currency rate.
+If you keep the same credit cards at your new destination, keep in mind that you will have to pay for the difference in the currency rate.
 Generally, credit cards work globally.
 However, we advise you to cut up your current cards and get new ones when you settle into your new location.

 Think carefully before making the decision to bring your motor vehicle with you in an overseas move.